 What is the Chronic Fatigue Syndrome?

-Chronic fatigue syndrome is a complex disorder of unknown cause, which can seriously affect the quality of life.
-In addition to extreme tiredness, which does not diminish when resting, it is associated with other general manifestations such as concentration or memory problems.
+Chronic fatigue syndrome is a complex, neuroinflammatory disease that can seriously impact a patient’s functionality and quality of life.
+In addition to extreme physical fatigue, which does not improve or recover with rest, it is associated with other general symptoms, such as neurocognitive issues with concentration or memory, pain, migraines, and sleep disorders.

 Chronic fatigue Syndrome explained in first person